rich-ma/coding-notes/JS30/day 16 notes.markdown

 - use e.target.offsetLeft, offsetTop to make up for the x and y resetting to 0

-- can add multiple textShadows at a time, seperated by commas~
+- can add multiple textShadows at a time, seperated by